Antix5/markovmatch/readme.md

 # Markovmatch

-#### An algorithm for approximate string matching using inpired by [Markov chains](https://en.wikipedia.org/wiki/Markov_chain)
+#### An algorithm for approximate string matching inspired by [Markov chains](https://en.wikipedia.org/wiki/Markov_chain) / Graph theory.

 ## Why is it important ?

 Approximate string matching is a very common problem in computer science (for text suggestions, spell checking, etc.) and is a very important subject for data processing.
 For exemple, two database can have the same datas but with slightly different spelling.

-Finding efficent algorithms for approximate string matching is not easy a common one is [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+Finding efficent algorithms for approximate string matching is not easy.
+A common one is [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).

 In this small article we will explore an other approach inspired by automatic text generation allowing for a blazingly fast approximate string matching.
 (We will also talk about the limitations and possible solutions)